stephenrdoyle/stephenrdoyle.github.io/_pages/publications.md

 **2020** <a name="2020"></a>
 * writing, writing, writing.... watch this space!

-* peer review: Genes, Parasites & Vectors, Pathogens, Scientific Reports, Genome Biology & Evolution
+* peer review: Genes, Parasites & Vectors, Pathogens, Scientific Reports, Genome Biology & Evolution, International Journal of Parasitology

 **2019** <a name="2019"></a>